jennyhedley/digital-writing-2025/resources-twine.md

 Please note that unlike in CSS, the opening `div style'"display:none;"` tag has no `>` at the end.
 It is still "closed" by the `</div>` tag that follows your targeted passage links.

+### Publishing your image map

+After you push your commits to GitHub using GitHub Desktop, navigate to your GitHub repository online and publish via GitHub pages.

 ## How do you show background videos in Twine?